Mansi-298/Promotion-Rule-Engine-Microservice-New-Repo/README.md

 ## Overview

-This is a full-stack web application built with a modern React frontend and Express.js backend that serves as a promotion engine for gaming applications.
+Used Express.js backend that serves as a promotion engine for gaming applications.
 The system evaluates player attributes against configurable rules to determine promotional offers in real-time.
 It features a comprehensive API documentation interface, live metrics dashboard, and dynamic rule configuration system.

 ## User Preferences